 In the 17th century, Austrian troops entered the area and many battles were waged for control.
 It appears that the Turkish government ended up with control of the area until the late 1800s.
 It is during this period that Kyustendil receives its independence.

-Kyustendil is one of Bulgaria's largest centres for a medical practice known as Balneotherapy.
+Kyustendil is one of Bulgaria’s largest centers for a medical practice known as Balneotherapy.
 In this practice, rich mineral waters are used to purify the body.
-There are hot springs in Kyustendil that offer high fluorine, sodium, and sulphur contents.
+There are hot springs in Kyustendil that offer high fluorine, sodium, and sulfur contents.
 These minerals are easily absorbed through the skin and are believed to help cure or lessen many ailments.

 History buffs will want to visit the Municipal Museum of History.
 Here many documents and artifacts give an exclusive glimpse into the origins of Kyustendil.

 The area also boasts many period churches.
-Saint George was built in the 12th and 13th century.
-Saint Dimitar houses a 16th century tower.
+Saint George was built in the 12th and 13th centuries.
+Saint Dimitar houses a 16th-century tower.
 Saint Bogoroditza is the most recently built church constructed in the 19th century.
-Be sure to visit the Fetih Sultan Mehmed Mosque, built in 1531.
+Be sure to visit the Fetih Sultan Mehmed Mosque, built-in 1531.

 When staying in Kyustendil, one does not have a ton of options.
 There are a few extremely good hotels, however.

-Hotel Bulgaria is located in the centre of town.
+Hotel Bulgaria is located in the center of town.
 Rates.
-All rooms have satellite television, telephones, private baths, and mini bars.
+All rooms have satellite television, telephones, private baths, and minibars.
 There is internet available within the hotel for an additional charge.
 Breakfast is included in your stay.
 The hotel does offer spa this includes airport transfers, a luxury room, medical evaluation, spa treatments, full access to the spa rooms, site seeing tours, and all meals.

-Hotel Velbudhz is also located in the town centre.
+Hotel Velbudhz is also located in the town center.
 The hotel is divided into two sections.
 The older area is the original portion of the hotel and is slightly more run down.
-Rooms in the older section come with phones, private baths, telephones, terraces, and colour cable television.
+Rooms in the older section come with phones, private baths, telephones, terraces, and color cable television.
 The new section is comfortable and clean.
-These rooms offer the same amenities as in the older rooms, but add mini bars to all of the rooms in this section.
+These rooms offer the same amenities as in the older rooms, but add minibars to all of the rooms in this section.
 Hotel Velbudhz offers packages that provide guests with access to the famed mineral spas.